Opinion | No state would commit the resources I did to the defense of a death penalty trial. That’s concerning.

 My thoughts the week of his execution were with the families of the victims; the defense lawyers who strived mightily to save Honken’s life and vigorously pursued his many appeals; the conscientious jurors who endured the many months of trial, listened carefully to all of the evidence and had to make the life-or-death decision on Honken’s fate; and the excellent prosecutors and law enforcement agents who spent years of their lives bringing Honken to justice.

 But this was just one case among many.
 There are currently about 60 inmates on the federal “row.”
 And this year, there are more than 2,600 inmates on state death rows.
-Thus, over 99 percentof those on death row received that penalty in the state courts, mostly in the South.
+Thus, over 99 percent of those on death row received that penalty in the state courts, mostly in the South.
 Examples are numerous of defense lawyers showing up for trial ill-prepared or even sleeping through parts of trials and failing to discover important witnesses.
 No state I know of is willing to commit the type of resources for the defense I authorized for both Honken and Johnson.

 And failing that, I remain unalterably opposed to the death penalty.